bmatthias/config-builder/README.md

 Presentation
 --------

-A sample presentation (in german) can be found at http://tng.github.io/config-builder
+A sample presentation can be found at http://tng.github.io/config-builder

 Java Doc